The case for the Midlands: Historical perspective

 BBC Midlands made much of the iconic television drama that is now looked on as a golden era of UK production, examples of which include All Creatures Great and Small, Boys from the Blackstuff and Poldark.
 Back in 1966, Cathy Come Home was filmed on the streets of Aston (produced by Balsall Heath born Tony Garret and directed by Nuneaton's Ken Loach).

 BBC Pebble Mill gave its name to Pebble Mill at One, a long running and highly sucessful magazine programme that help to make the Birmingham complex the most iconic of BBC studios.
-It was also here that Top Gear was conceived as a local programme.
-The programme was eventually transferred to London and today is the BBC's most highly watched programme across the world and its biggest export earner.
+It was also here that Top Gear was conceived as a local programme - it eventually transferred to London and became the BBC's most highly watched programme across the world and its biggest export earner.

 A long and continuous decline